Get Task List: task.item.list

 object

-An array of the form {'sorting_field': 'sorting_direction' [, ...]} for sorting the result.
+An array in the format {'sorting_field': 'sorting_direction' [, ...]} for sorting the results.
 The sorting field can take the following values:

 • TITLE — task title